What do Catholics believe about death?

 What Is A Catholic Funeral Mass Like?

+Funeral services in the Catholic Church begin when someone dies; it continues until the final rites are complete.
 Christian funerals are a celebration of the person’s life and faith.
 It includes praying for them, praising their lives, remembering all they have done (positively or negatively), and giving thanks to God for this time on earth that has come to an end.
 The Mass is not about telling people how to grieve but honoring the deceased with dignity while also acknowledging that death can be painful.

-It will be interesting to see if the younger generation of Catholics prefers cremation over burial as a method of final disposition.
+However, it will be interesting to see if the younger generation of Catholics prefers cremation over burial as a method of final disposition.